npsoni88/progressive-weather-app/README.md

 # What could be improved?
 1. I am currently using an opensource docker image with kubectl to deploy to EKS.
 I could build my own and optimize it further for faster build times
 2. The application is currently deployed as a single docker image.
 I could potentially host the static assets on an external source such as AWS S3.
+3. There is no auto-scaling in place here, I could potentially set one up but may be that's for another day.